 I opened the "doors" to Peterson Law Firm, and at that moment I knew that I would limit my practice and focus on representing people, and not big companies.
-I also decided then and there that I would limit the practice to a small number of employment and serious personal injury cases.
+I also decided then and there that I would focus the practice on helping real people.
 I have never regretted that decision.
 A year later Giovanna left her job at a large and very prestigious law firm, and D'Orazio Peterson was born.

 Why I do what I do

 Three years into my firm a young man walked into my office.
 He was desperate.
 He'd received a very poor medical diagnoses, and was sure that his doctor had missed it for several years.
 Now it was too late.
 He'd spoken to several lawyers who wouldn't take his case.
 He was concerned about taking care of his mother when he was gone.
 He asked me to help him.

 I took his case, and got to know him before he died.
 He was a brilliant young man and a talented composer.
 I got to know his family as well.

 He died while the case was going on.
 A year later we settled his case with a big insurance company for the doctor who had made the error.
 His mother was taken care of, just as he'd asked.
 When we parted his mother gave me one of the biggest hugs I've ever received.